How to prepare for an initial consultation with a family lawyer

-An initial consultation with a divorce lawyer is often seen as a daunting prospect which can add to the already distressing situation.
-During one meeting I have had with an initial client, I was told that they would prefer to have had a filling at the dentist!
-Happily however, I am pleased to report that the client in question felt far better, relieved and reassured by the end of our meeting.
+An initial consultation with a family lawyer is often seen as a daunting prospect which can add to the already distressing situation.
+I am often told by my new clients that they are “dreading” the meeting.
+Thankfully however, they always feel much better, relieved and reassured by the end of our meeting.

-It is important to remember that your divorce lawyer is there to help and guide you.
-They will explore the reason for the consultation with you and whether or not it is possible to explore ways in which your marriage could be saved through marriage counselling/therapy or mediation.
+It is important to remember that your family lawyer is there to help and guide you.
+They will explore the reason for the consultation with you and if one relating to divorce/separation, they will explore whether or not it is possible to consider ways in which your marriage/civil partnership could be saved through counselling/therapy or mediation.

-If you require advice regarding separation and/or divorce, then they will go through the process and options with you.
-Your divorce lawyer will explain that divorce is almost always carried out in the most amicable and cost effective manner as possible.
+If a separation is inevitable, they will go through the options and process with you.
+Your family lawyer will explain that divorce is almost always carried out in the most amicable and cost effective manner as possible.

-Your lawyer will also discuss any additional issues with you relevant to your case including arrangements for care of your children and financial issues.
-Advice regarding financial issues usually involves both interim financial arrangements (such as child maintenance issues, who will pay the mortgage and bills?, are you both going to remain in the family home or will you separate pending a final resolution?) and future financial arrangements (ie the division of the matrimonial assets).
+Your lawyer will also discuss any additional issues with you relevant to your case including arrangements for care of your children, and financial issues.
+Advice regarding financial issues usually involves both interim financial arrangements (such as child maintenance issues, spousal maintenance issues (who will pay the outgoings on the family home and any other properties? will you both going to remain in the family home or will you separate pending a final resolution?) and will often give a broadbrush view as to future financial arrangements (i.e. the division of the matrimonial assets) pending financial disclosure.

-5 things to bring to your initial consultation with your divorce lawyer
+5 things to bring to your initial consultation with your family lawyer

 - Prepare a chronology of the history of your marriage/relationship.
 Start with the date that your met your husband/partner and end at the date of the meeting.
 Include all relevant details including the date you commenced cohabitation, the date that you were married, the dates that any children were born and the dates of all relevant financial transactions such as property purchases and sales (with full details), gifts or inheritances received.